Effectively Targeting Anti-Poverty Programs in Indonesia

 Hybrid method: This method combined the community ranking meeting with PMT verification.
 After residents ranked all households, government surveyors visited the lowest-ranked households to verify eligibility using the PMT.

 To test for elite capture, only elite community members were invited to participate in ranking meetings in a randomly selected subset of villages assigned to the community or hybrid methods, rather than the entire community.
 To compare targeting accuracy at the start and end of ranking meetings, researchers randomly assigned the order in which households were ranked.

-Researchers conducted a baseline survey of 5,756 households in the 640 sub-villages in 2008 to collect data on their per capita consumption (a widely used measure of income in developing countries), assets, demographics, and friend and family networks.
-They measured the accuracy of the PMT, community, and hybrid methods by comparing the list of households that lived on $2 or less per day in the baseline survey to those that actually received the transfer under the three methods.
-They defined location-specific poverty lines in terms of purchasing power parity (PPP) dollars, which adjust for differences in the price of goods and services within and across countries.
+Researchers conducted a baseline survey of 5,756 households in the 640 sub-villages in 2008 to collect data on their per capita consumption (a widely used measure of income in low- and middle-income countries), assets, demographics, and friend and family networks.
+They measured the accuracy of the PMT, community, and hybrid methods by comparing the list of households that lived on US$2 or less per day in the baseline survey to those that actually received the transfer under the three methods.
+They defined location specific poverty lines in terms of purchasing power parity (PPP) dollars, which adjust for differences in the price of goods and services within and across countries.

 During the baseline survey, researchers also collected subjective measures of poverty by asking households to rank their neighbors from poorest to richest and to assess their own poverty level.
 Finally, after cash transfer beneficiaries were selected, researchers collected data on community satisfaction using suggestion boxes and household interviews.

 Among the three methods, the PMT had the lowest overall targeting error.